remeda/remeda/docs/src/content/mapping/lodash/random.md

 ---
 category: Number
-remeda: randomInteger
+remeda: randomInt
 ---

 - When Lodash's `random` function is called with a non-integer param it returns any number, not just integers (e.g. 2.5)!
-Remeda's `randomInteger` function always returns integers, effectively rounding the parameters to fit the range of possible integers.
+Remeda's `randomInt` function always returns integers, effectively rounding the parameters to fit the range of possible integers.
 - If you want to generate any number in the range (and not just integers) see